Skip to main content

 These challenges manifest in two main scenarios:

-1. Unintentional: Users querying LLMs using non-English prompts may inadvertently bypass safety mechanisms.
+1. Unintentional: Users querying LLMs with non-English prompts may inadvertently bypass safety mechanisms

-2. Intentional: Malicious users combining harmful instructions with multilingual prompts to deliberately attack LLMs.
+2. Intentional: Malicious users combining harmful instructions with multilingual prompts to deliberately circumvent AI safeguards

 Research has shown that "low-resource" languages are substantially more likely to generate harmful content compared to high-resource languages in state-of-the-art models.